adr/madr/template/adr-template.md

 <!-- This is an optional element.
 Feel free to remove. -->
 ### Confirmation

-{Describe how the implementation of/compliance with the ADR can/will be confirmed.
+{Describe how the implementation / compliance of the ADR can/will be confirmed.
+Is there any automated or manual fitness function?
+If so, list it and explain how it is applied.
 Is the chosen design and its implementation in line with the decision?
 E.g., a design/code review or a test with a library such as ArchUnit can help validate this.
 Note that although we classify this element as optional, it is included in many ADRs.}

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Pros and Cons of the Options